 Both awards consist of a bronze medal carrying the name of the award and the name of the recipient.

-The EuMA Outstanding Career Award has been conferred to Prof. Hans Hartnagel in 2008, to Prof. Tatsuo Itoh in 2009, to Prof. David Rhodes in 2010, to Dr. Kaneyuki Kurokawa in 2011, and to Sir Christopher Snowden in 2012.
+The EuMA Outstanding Career Award has been conferred to Prof. Hans Hartnagel in 2008, to Prof. Tatsuo Itoh in 2009, to Prof. David Rhodes in 2010, to Dr. Kaneyuki Kurokawa in 2011, to Sir Christopher Snowden in 2012, and to Prof Ingo Wolff in 2013.

 All EuMA members are welcome to nominate exceptional individuals within the microwave field for the Distinguished Service Award and the Outstanding Career Award.
 A nomination should include a short statement describing how this individual is exceptional and the nominee's CV.